LADSoft/OrangeC/doc/adl.md

 	<Address Name="'rm:rm8'" Class="rm" Coding= ...
 ```

-can match any other address mode with a class 'rm8'.
+can match the token sequence for any address mode with a class 'rm8'.
 Including the one in the first example.
-If there are other address modes with a class 'rm8' they could potentially match the input as well.
+The coding sequence on the matched mode will reference any variables found in the matched address mode or possibly coding state variables.

-the coding `Coding="*'mand' 0x40+'reg.B'+'R'+'W':8 'op' 3:2 'mod':3 'reg.Ord':3"` in the first example optionally encodes an attribute variable called 'mand' if it exists.
+The coding sequence `Coding="*'mand' 0x40+'reg.B'+'R'+'W':8 'op' 3:2 'mod':3 'reg.Ord':3"` in the first example optionally encodes an attribute variable called 'mand' if it exists.
 Then it takes the register variable and encodes the sum of its 'B' attribute with the 'R' and 'W' attributes given at an enclosing scope, e.g. an Opcode or Operand node is expected to specify these.
 That is streamed as an 8-bit quantity.
-Then the 'op' attribute is streamed (its size ias specified at a higher level)  followed by the number 3 in two bits, the mod attribute in 3 bits, and the Ord attribute on the register in 3 bits.
-Note that the sum of the number of bits is a multiple of 8 because this processor has instructions that are byte-oriented.
-On other processors including risc processors the number of bits may be a multiple of 16 or even 32, because instructions are a multiple of this size.   mand has a size attribute of 8 in this adl file, as does op.
+Then the 'op' attribute is streamed (its size is also specified at a higher level)  followed by the number 3 in two bits, the mod attribute in 3 bits, and the Ord attribute on the register in 3 bits.

+Note that the sum of the number of bits is expected to be a multiple of 8 because this processor has instructions that are byte-oriented.
+So the codings in all address modes must be arranged to stream exactly a multiple of 8 bits.
+On other processors including risc processors the titak number of bits in an instruction may need to be a multiple of 16 or even 32, because instructions are a multiple of this size.   mand has a size attribute of 8 bits in this adl file, as does op.

 In a final example: